MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 - A modernized, efficient switch mode power supply that can run off 2x AAA batteries or input from the DC jack, just like the original MGB.
 Testing shows that playing with NiMH AAA batteries can yield about 3.5 hours of gameplay at normal settings.
 - Louder, cleaner sound through a modern audio amplifier.
 - The option for tactile switches for the face buttons - like the GBA SP.
-- No externally viewable case modifications.
+- No major externally viewable case modifications, to keep the OEM look and feel, outside of the screen, as much as possible.

 All gerbers and source files can be found in this repo, as this project is fully open source.
+These PCB files and notes about the board, including customizations, can be found in the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#cpu-pin-functions">PCB folder</a>.
 Technical documentation of the board can be found in the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/Technical">Technical folder</a>.
+For those who still have Beta boards, please check out the information in the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/Beta%20Testers">Beta Testers folder</a>.

-Please review the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#frequently-asked-questions">FAQ</a> at the bottom of the README for answers to.... frequently asked questions.
+Before asking a question, please review the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#frequently-asked-questions">FAQ</a> at the bottom of the README for answers to.... frequently asked questions.

 ## Disclaimer